 Through our General Education program, Ethical Citizenship for the 21st Century, you’ll build for yourself a solid academic base, establish critical thinking skills, a love for learning, and a strong moral foundation—essential tools for your success in today’s world.
 The program extends beyond the classroom to include lectures, presentations, performances, service projects and other educational activities.
 The result is an educational experience that is diverse and practical, and at the same time integrated and focused.

 In addition to the General Education curriculum, many activities are infused in a well-rounded program

-View the full General Education curriculum in our course catalog.
-Contact the Office of General Education at 814-472-3149.
+Visit the academic catalog and scroll to General Education located under Academic Affairsorcontact the Office of General Education at 814-472-3149.

 One of the unique things about the General Education curriculum at Saint Francis is that you can choose to target your general education requirements to earn a "General Education Thematic Minor."
 Through a fifteen-credit sequence of courses that focus on a common theme related to the Franciscan Mission of Saint Francis University, students may declare that GETM minor and have it listed as such on their transcripts.
 Topics include: